Using the latest version?

-To create a Permission Target, in the Permissions Management page click "New" to display the New Permission Target dialog.
+To create a Permission Target, in the Permissions Management page click "New" to display the New Permission screen.

 You must provide a unique name for each Permission Target (limited to 64 characters).

-Select the repositories to which this Permission Target applies.
-You can use the Any Local Repository or Any Remote Repository check boxes as a convenience.
+Select the repositories and/or builds to which this Permission Target applies.
+You can use the Any Local Repository or Any Remote Repository or Any Distribution Repository and Any Build check boxes as a convenience.

 Include and Exclude Patterns

-Using an "Ant-like" expressions, you can specify any number of Include or Exclude Patterns as a comma-separated list in the corresponding entry field (limited to 1024 characters in total).
+Using an "Ant-like" expressions, you can specify any number of Include or Exclude Patterns in the corresponding entry field (limited to 1024 characters in total).